Darkglass-Electronics/fil4.lv2/README.md

 fil4.lv2 - Parametric Equalizer
 ===============================

+---

+**This is a forked version for use within Darkglass which modifies the LV2 version.**
+**The URI has also been changed as to not conflict with the original.**
+**This fork contains changes that likely break the GUI and is not intended to be used with the GUI**

+List of changes so far:
+- Added dg:abbreviation
+- Added lv2:shortName and notOnGUI property for some parameters
+- Changed bandwidth ports to [0, 1] "width"/"dial" ports
+- Edited ranges of frequency parameters

+The original README contents follows after this line.

+---

 fil4.lv2 is a 4 band parametric equalizer with additional low+high shelf filters, Low and High-pass, as well as an optional, custom GUI displaying the transfer function and realtime signal spectrum or spectrogram.